stevanStevic/UDP-Over-Multiple-Simultaneous-Interfaces/README.md

 ### Requirements

 You will need...
+* CMake
 * *gcc* - C/C++ compiler.
-* [glib2](https://developer.gnome.org/glib/) - Library that provides the core application building blocks for libraries and applications written in C.
+* [libpcap](http://www.tcpdump.org/) - Library that provides network functionalities, and it is core of this program.
 * clang-format-3.8 - Application that formats source code (optional)
 * Unix-like, Debian-based host (the implementation was tested on Ubuntu14.04)

-Or, you can just type:
->make install
+* (or Windows 7 or later)
+* If you are using Windows we suggest that you use Qt creator for running the project.

 ### Installation